brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/postgresql.md

 applications or visualized using for example [Grafana](https://grafana.com/) using the [PostgreSQL Data Source](https://grafana.com/docs/features/datasources/postgres/#using-postgresql-in-grafana).

-* LoRa App Server will not create these tables for you.
+* ChirpStack Application Server will not create these tables for you.
 Create statements are given below.
 * You must enable the `hstore` extension for this database table, this can be done with the SQL statement: `create extension hstore;`.
-* This database does not have to be the same database as used by LoRa App Server.
+* This database does not have to be the same database as used by ChirpStack Application Server.
 * This may generate a lot of data depending the number of devices and number of messages sent per device.